Bristol Motor Speedway Media Guide

 BMS Chapter of Speedway Children’s Charities beacon of light for area kids in need

 Bristol Speedway Children's Charities was founded in 1996 by Bruton Smith, to help children in the surrounding areas of Bristol Motor Speedway.
 There is a chapter of Speedway Children’s Charities at each of Speedway Motorsports’ eight facilities.
-Since 1996, SCC has distributed nearly $19 million dollars in Northeast Tennessee and Southwest Virginia.
-In 2021, the Bristol Motor Speedway chapter raised $667,000 despite the fundraising challenges presented by the ongoing worldwide pandemic.
+Since 1996, SCC has distributed more than $20 million dollars in Northeast Tennessee and Southwest Virginia.

-The Pinnacle Speedway In Lights is celebrating its 25th anniversary in 2021.
-More than 3 million lights brighten the lives of area families and represent a holiday tradition in the Tri-Cities.
+The Food City Speedway In Lights is celebrating its 28th anniversary in 2024.
+More than three million lights brighten the lives of area families and represent a holiday tradition in the Tri-Cities.
 The Bristol Chapter of Speedway Children's Charities is a team recruiting "Believers in Change.”
 Each member of the team works hard in order to make a difference in the lives of the children in the local community.

 Speedway in Lights an annual holiday tradition at BMS for more than two decades

-The Pinnacle Speedway in Lights is the signature kick-off event for the Bristol Chapter of Speedway Children’s Charities each year.
-The event completed its 26th year in 2022.
+The Food City Speedway in Lights is the signature kick-off event for the Bristol Chapter of Speedway Children’s Charities each year.
+The event is in its 28th year in 2024.
 The course travels throughout Speedway property with nearly five miles of lights.
 Guests travel around many displays like the 12 Days of Christmas, Dinoland, Race to Space and Ripley’s Aquarium to name a few.
 The course ends with a trip around The World’s Fastest Half-Mile where guests can also visit the Christmas Village for food, carnival rides, and a quick visit with Santa.
 The event typically runs from the weekend before Thanksgiving to the first weekend of the New Year.

 -BMS-